genuinebyte/retstat/README.md

 This program will **ret**urn the **stat**us code you provide it in the URL as the body of the response while also using that as the status code.

+retsta was born out of the desire to have a reliable source of status codes so I could test my shell scripts without hitting someone else's server so many times.

 I have it live at <https://genbyte.dev/status/>, so some examples:

 - <https://genbyte.dev/status/302> returns Status 302